cn-uofbasel/SurfCity/README.md

 ## Context and Prerequisits

-SurfCity is a family of pure Python-based chat clients for Secure Scuttlebutt (SSB), currently in pre-alpha stage.
+SurfCity is a family of Python-based chat clients for Secure Scuttlebutt (SSB), currently in pre-alpha stage.
 See [https://www.scuttlebutt.nz/](https://www.scuttlebutt.nz/) for more details about the SSB community and other SSB clients.